mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 So [there are] circumstances and also the sensory system.
 The sensory system is to get some information or to give some information to somebody, and to learn information from the outside, through the sensory system, which is called eyes, nose, ears – so, the sense of seeing, sense of hearing, sense of tangibility, et cetera.
 That is the sensory world, sensory system.

-The movement system is [that] through your body and mind, by getting lots of information outside [and] inside, immediately you can do [something].
+The movement system is [that] through your body and mind, by getting the lots of information outside [and] inside, immediately you can do [something].
 Your whole body and mind create a certain energy to compel you to act.
 That is the movement system; you have this.
 That is the complete unity of the sensory system and the nerve and brain system, lots of things, and then immediately you can create a certain movement.

 And also, the gut system: you have lots of guts.

 And next is the brain-nerve system.

-#### 21:05

-And one more [system]: that is *total personality*.
+And one more thing: that is *total personality*.

 *Total personality* is exactly the center of your living, the core of your living.
 Without total personality, you cannot get circumstances, or sensory world, or movement system – nothing there.
-There is [Katagiri](glossary#katagiri); that core of Katagiri is really supported by total personality.
+There is [Katagiri](glossary#katagiri): that core of Katagiri is really supported by total personality.
 Total personality is the character created by Katagiri in the past, in the present, in the future.
-My parents, my grandparents, and my ancestors; that is total personality.
+My parents, my grandparents, and my ancestors; that is *total* personality.

 But *my* personality is something *I* can create, after my birth.
 But this is kind of *character*.
 If you say *personality*, psychologically speaking, this is a little bit broad.
 So *my* personality is something I can create after my birth, but there is another personality I [can’t] create.
-So I have carried my personality from before my birth; this is maybe my parents, and also maybe I have carried [it] from my parents, from my grandparents, from my grand-grandparents, and ancestors.
+So I have carried my personality from before my birth; this is maybe my parents, and also maybe I have carried [it] from [...] my grandparents, from my grand-grandparents, and ancestors.
 That is *total personality*, the *whole* personality.

 So if I see myself – here is Katagiri – immediately there is a certain kind of a “smell.” [...]
 A part of this *smell* consists of something I have created after my birth.
 But the other aspect of my *smell* is something I have carried before my birth: from my parents, grandparents, grand-grandparents, and ancestors – maybe from before the world began.
 So at that time, that personality is really a smell.
 If you see somebody, there is a smell.
 Katagiri smells.

-But Katagiri’s “smell” is a kind of a result that we have judged.
+But Katagiri’s *smell* is a kind of a result that we have judged.
 But from where does that smell come?
 If you research again and again, finally, there is no evaluation, because you don't know from where it comes.
 You have to go back to the beginningless past; you have to go back.
 And you have to go to the endless future. *Then* you can understand.

 So finally, that smell is something not evaluated.
 That is called *buddha* – or, the *original nature of existence*.
 But psychologically speaking, that is called *total personality*.
 Total personality, or maybe *trans-personality*, whatever you say. (*Transcriber’s Note:* *Trans-personality* might be related to [transpersonal psychology](https://en.wikipedia.org/wiki/Transpersonal_psychology).)

 But [you immediately smell this] trans-personality: “*I* smell something; I smell myself as Katagiri.”
 So at that time it's pretty hard to adjust, to make myself in peace and harmony, in an evil sense.
-But in a good sense, I feel good – [but] that feeling good is not always *feeling good*, not always helping you; sometimes it becomes a “stink.”
+But in a good sense, I feel good, [but] feeling good is not always *feeling good* *[he chuckles]*, not always helping you; sometimes it becomes a “stink.”
 So whatever *I* feel from my personality, [...] there is always some confusion, waves of the mind.
 Feeling good, feeling bad; whatever you say, that is a wave.
 Because that feeling comes from a “stink,” which is called total personality.

 Because I don't know what my karma is.
 Why did I become a monk?
 I don't know.
 I know why – but on the other hand, there are lots of reasons.
 I don't know why [exactly], so I cannot say.

-That is really a “stink.”
+That is really a “stink.” [...]
 But where does that stink of Katagiri come from?
-Nowhere.
+No way.
 You have to really go back to the beginningless past, to the endless future.
 So finally, that stink of Katagiri, which is called *total personality*, becomes *trans-personality*.
 That is the original nature of existence.
 That is the core of your daily living.
 You are already under this core, under this huge tree.
-It's vast, a *huge* tree, because [your existence] is extending to the past and the future – your personality.
+It's vast, a *huge* tree.
+Because [your existence] is extending to the past and the future – your personality.

 You have to believe this.
 Well – believe it or not, your life is really there.

 So that is [that] we are called [buddha nature](glossary#buddha-nature).
 And also, what is buddha nature?
 If you want to know psychologically, that is called [*alayavijñāna*](glossary#alayavijñāna) in Buddhist psychology.
 Or sometimes, [primitive Buddhism](glossary#primitive-buddhism ) says that is [*karma*](glossary#karma).

 Karma is completely beyond good or bad, right and wrong, but simultaneously karma is something which is very powerful to carry your life [in the] \[samsaric](glossary#samsara) world. [...]
 Anyway, if you want to know karma, you have to go back to the beginningless past, and to the endless future.
-Finally, there is no answer to what karma is.
+Finally, there is no answer [to what karma is].
 But karma is with you.
 How do you know?
 In your daily living, you can know.

 #### 30:00